 Waiting two days to sell a stock will help you avoid any federal free-riding violations, which include freezing your trading account for 90 days.
 But some investors continue to observe the older three-day rule as a preference, although it's no longer a requirement.

-When you buy or sell a stock in the U.S., you start a chain reaction that takes three days to complete.
-The SEC calls this “trade date plus three days settlement.”
-Though you own stock as soon as you buy it, the shares don’t transfer to your account until three business days later.
+When you buy or sell a stock in the U.S., you start a chain reaction that formerly took three days to complete.
+The SEC calls this “trade date plus three days settlement," also known as "T+3 settlement cycle."
+Though you own stock as soon as you buy it, the shares didn't transfer to your account until three business days later.